YT-AleX-1337/lol/README.md

 # lol
 Joke program that BSoDs your computer.
 Save your work first!
-Go to "Releases" tab to download (I'M NOT RESPONSIBLE FOR EVENTUAL DAMAGES!).
+Go to "Releases" tab section to the side to download.
+I'M NOT RESPONSIBLE FOR EVENTUAL DAMAGES!